Week in Sicily Visiting 4.25 Towns

 The roads are narrow and most are in rough condition.
 Sometimes you think you are driving on a one-way road only to find a vehicle coming the other way.
 How are you going to pass each other; who will give in first to move over into the weeds on the side of the road?

 We had never visited the western coast of Sicily until this trip.
-The main reason for this trip was to visit the town where we are now “official residents,” pick up our Italian birth certificates, and to see the town where Gary’s grandfather was born.
+The main reason for this trip was to visit the town where we are now “official residents,” pick up our Italian birth certificates and see the town where Gary’s grandfather was born.

-I found that I was disappointed this trip in the garbage found everywhere along the road.
+I found that I was disappointed with this trip as we found garbage everywhere along the road.
 The countryside is so beautiful and then you have a spot just filled with garbage.
 No rhyme or reason to it.
 It wasn’t just in one city but throughout our trip this time.
 I mentioned my sadness to our B&B host, Carmelo in Licodia Eubea, and he acknowledged it’s a problem.

 The historic center was clean and empty of street beggars.
 We actually met a nice couple from Michigan and wound up having lunch with them at our favorite restaurant, Pino’s (you can find more information about this restaurant on the main menu/food/restaurants of this blog).